-All personal banking details will be stored confidentially and retained while the participant is actively involved in the study and participants' bank details will be stored for minimum of 5 years to align with local site Records Management Policy.
+All personal banking details will be stored confidentially and retained while the participant is actively involved in the study and participants' bank details will be stored to align with local site financial policy.

 Personal information such as your name, bank details and national insurance number may be shared with the site finance team to process or verify your reimbursement payments.
 Financial auditors may also audit the records where this information is held.
 All confidential data will be stored according to the UK General Data Protection Regulation.